 How long does professional branding typically take?

-Most professional branding projects take 6-12 weeks from kickoff to final delivery.
-This includes discovery and research (1-2 weeks), strategy development (2-3 weeks), design concepts and revisions (3-4 weeks), and finalization and guidelines (1-2 weeks).
-Complex rebranding for larger companies may take 3-6 months.
+Professional branding projects generally take 6-12 weeks from kickoff to final delivery, including discovery and research (1-2 weeks), strategy development (2-3 weeks), design concepts/revisions (3-4 weeks), finalization/guidelines (2- 3 weeks).
+Rebranding complex corporate entities could potentially take more time; complex rebrands for larger organizations may last between 3-6 months.

 What’s included in professional branding services?

-Comprehensive services typically include brand strategy and positioning, competitive analysis and market research, logo design and variations, color palette and typography system, brand voice and messaging guidelines, visual style guides, and often application to key materials like business cards and website mockups.
-Always clarify deliverables upfront.
+Comprehensive services typically encompass brand strategy and positioning, competitive analysis and market research, logo design with variations, color palette and typography system design systems, brand voice messaging guidelines as well as visual style guides; often implemented onto key materials like business cards or website mock-ups – always be clear regarding deliverables at the outset!

 How do I know if my DIY branding is good enough?